Table of Contents

 Do I need to publish all of the Security Documentation?

-- No, you do not need to include all security documentation in your profile.
+No, you do not need to include all security documentation in your profile.
 We can simply reference the documentation in our assessment and remove the actual documentation.
+We do utilize the Whistic Profile to share documentation (with Whistic only) to complete the assessment.

-What does a completed Profile look like?
+What does a completed Profile contain?

 - A Whistic Assessment Report